Home | Start The Analyst | FAQ | Search | Health Discussion Forum

 More than half of men and women under age 65 who have a stroke die within 8 years; long-term survival is worse in men than in women.

-It is extremely important that you call a doctor or emergency services immediately if you experience any stroke symptoms.
-Treatments provided within hours of symptoms may help prevent brain damage.
-If these same symptoms occur just briefly, and then stop, it is still very important to seek help.
+A stroke is always a medical emergency, so it is extremely important that you call a doctor or emergency services immediately if you experience any stroke symptoms.
+Treatments provided within hours of symptoms may help prevent or reduce brain damage.
+Even if symptoms occur just briefly, and then stop, it is still very important to seek help.
 These brief symptoms may indicate a TIA (Transient Ischemic Attack) or "mini-stroke" and may be a sign of a serious problem.

 Signs, symptoms & indicators of Stroke: